 Wild Lime is not actually a fruit that you can use in cooking because it is an evergreen shrub to a small tree.
 The flowers appear all time of the year, especially from winter to spring.
 Its fruit is usually the food of birds and wild animals.

-You may find Wild Lime in regions of Florida.
+You may find this unique fruit starting with the letter W in regions of Florida.
 People usually make its zest and leaves into powdered form and use it as a spice in cooking.
 These powders smell like the aroma of limes.

 10. Limequat (Citrus Floridana)